 ID # Action Short Name Action Description Timeframe MCA Priority Score CE5 New Hold community discussions Better understand community priorities for climate change by holding community discussions (in-person and virtual).
 Gather information and preferences from Tribal citizens regarding what actions and programs they would like to prioritize regarding climate change, and what solutions would be most accessible and equitable for all Tribal citizens.
 1 - 2 years 4.12 CE3 New Gather Youth & Elder Stories Gather and meet with Elders to document stories of land changes and impacts of climate change experienced over time.
 Leverage existing youth programs to engage and involve youth around climate action, such as creating educational resources for the community around climate change (e.g., video).
 Immediate 3.95 CE4 Draw Inspiration from Others Stay on top of news and resources for climate resilience planning for Tribes, such as Pacific Northwest TCC Project through U of O monthly newsletter articles, meeting notifications, scholarship, and grant opportunities.
-Continue to research, connect with, and draw inspiration from other Tribes pursuing similar work (e.g., Puyallup's Climate Crisis resolution, Blue Lake, Justice 40) Immediate 3.33 CE6 New Provide technical assessments and assistance Provide assessments and technical assistance to Tribal Citizens 1 - 2 years 3.12
+Continue to research, connect with, and draw inspiration from other Tribes pursuing similar work (e.g., Puyallup's Climate Crisis resolution, Blue Lake, Justice 40) Immediate 3.33 CE6 New Provide technical assessments and assistance Provide assessments and technical assistance to Tribal Citizens (e.g., suitability of home for solar, EV charging, guidance during purchases of EVs or solar, host EV ride-n-drive sessions, electric lawn-care equipment demonstrations).
+1 - 2 years 3.12

-ID # Action Short Name Action Description Timeframe MCA Priority Score We could call out on This could be imm documenting youth + elder stories as it's own sub-action.
-Possibly e one on one
+ID # Action Short Name Action Description Timeframe MCA Priority Score We could call out on This could be imme documenting youth + elder stories as it's own sub-action.
+Possibly o ediate ne on one